ayyucedemirbas/Deep-Learning-Tips-and-Tricks/README.md

    - Smaller filter sizes (3x3) with multiple layers can achieve similar receptive fields with fewer parameters.
    - Padding helps retain spatial dimensions and is essential for preserving information at the edges.

+**Smaller or Larger Kernel Size in CNNs:**

+- Convolution layers with 5x5 or 7x7 kernels tend to increase receptive field faster than their 3x3 versions.
+However, many state of the art architectures prefer to use 3x3 convolution layers.
+To reach enough receptive field compared to larger kernels, they generally deploy multiple layers.
+In the below, you can see the receptive field covered by convolution layers with different kernel sizes

+  Receptive Field Comparison:

+  * 2 consecutive 3x3 conv layers = 1 5x5 conv layer
+  * 3 consecutive 3x3 conv layers = 1 7x7 Conv Layer

+  In fact, using multiple conv layers with small kernel instead of single layer with larger kernel introduces some advantages:

+  * Going through multiple non-linear activations instead of single one, this makes decision function in the model more discriminative

+  * Number of parameters and computations would be decreased in small kernels.
+Working with larger kernels especially in 3D domain like medical imaging is a bad decision.
+Small kernels are highly recommended at this point.

 **Receptive Field and Layer Depth:**
    - Decide the number of layers based on the problem's complexity and desired receptive field.
    - Receptive field ratio guides the depth of the network, balancing between local and global features.